Bermuda women's national cricket team: Establishment of national team

-T20I status and revival
+Disbandment, T20I status and revival

 By 2015, the national women's squad had been disbanded with efforts underway to re-establish a senior women's league.

 In April 2018, the International Cricket Council (ICC) granted full Women's Twenty20 International (WT20I) status to all its members.
-Therefore, all Twenty20 matches played between Bermuda women and another international side after 1 July 2018 will be a full WT20I.
+Therefore, all Twenty20 matches played between Bermuda women and other ICC members after 1 July 2018 have the full WT20I status.

 In 2021, the Bermuda Cricket Board (BCB) established a women's cricket development program with three club teams.
 The BCB announced in 2022 that it had secured sponsorship for the women's team from an insurance firm, as part of its five-year strategic plan.
+A national women's twenty20 league with at least four clubs was announced in 2023, one of the preconditions for Bermuda to receive invitations to ICC tournaments.